Responsibility &

 President & Chief Executive Officer

-Our sustainability program supports the Lactalis Group’s global corporate social responsibility focus on People & Community, Authentic Products & Heritage, and Land & Resources.
-These areas of focus are further championed by three key priorities of climate, animal welfare and packaging.
-These areas of focus and prioritization reflect the recognition that our company — and our industry — must positively contribute to a stable environment so we may continue making our products, driving for successful growth.
+Globally, our sustainability efforts support Lactalis Group’s global corporate social responsibility focused on People & Community, Authentic Products & Heritage, and Land & Resources.
+These areas are further championed by five key priorities of climate, animal welfare, packaging, water and biodiversity.
+Together, these priorities show that Lactalis American Group — and our industry — must positively continue to do its part by manufacturing healthy products that deliver great taste and nutritional value while minimizing their impact on the environment.

 Jean Luc Bruandet